Bone Graft and Regeneration

 Bone Grafting

-Bone grafting will repair implant sites with inadequate bone structure due to previous extractions, whether it a gum disease or injuries.
-Typically, the bone is either get from a tissue bank or your own bone is taken from the jaw.
-Also, sinus bone grafts are performed for replacing bone in the posterior upper jaw.
-In addition, special membranes will be utilized that dissolve under the gum and protect the bone graft and encourage bone regeneration.
-This is what we called guided tissue regeneration.
-The one who has missing teeth due to extraction, injury, or congenital anomaly will be the best candidate for dental implants.
+Bone grafting is used to repair implant sites with insufficient bone structure due to extractions, gum disease, or injuries.
+The bone can either be sourced from a tissue bank or taken from your own jawbone.
+In certain cases, sinus bone grafts are performed to replace bone in the upper jaw.
+Special dissolvable membranes may be used to protect the graft and encourage bone regeneration through a technique called guided tissue regeneration.